margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> I love me, I love me not…
 <br> Which one do I choose?
 <br> Do I withstand the hateful abuse?
-<br> Or towards myself do I seek higher views?
+<br> Or towards myself do I seek clearer views?
 <br> I love me, I love me not…
 <br> At last, I choose I love me…
 <br> because it’s love that sets me free.